Are you choosing a sleeper sofa? Wondering which ones are the most comfortable? We’ve done the research, and the verdict is in.

 Final Words.
 What is the Most Comfortable Sleeper Sofa?

 The most comfortable sleeper is definitely Hughes.
 It’s so comfortable people use it as a bed on a daily basis, but that doesn’t make it the best model.

 When considering all factors, Hughes is definitely good quality and worth the investment, but it’s a pretty hefty investment if you’re not going to be using it every day.

 Of course, there’s also the Sandbacken, which is great value for money, but setting up the sofa bed can be a bit tedious, especially when you’re tired.

-While the cheaper models are great when you’re in a pinch, they won’t be as comfortable as the more expensive models…
+While the cheaper models are great when you’re in a pinch, they won’t be as comfy as the more expensive models…

 And the Stone & Beam leather sofa is also pretty pricey – but again, so worth it if you can afford it!

-If you’re looking for a comfortable sofa that’s worth the sleeper it comes with, which you’ll pull-out occasionally, then the Devon from Signature Sleep is definitely a worthy and affordable investment.
+If you’re looking for a comfy sofa that’s worth the sleeper it comes with, which you’ll pull-out occasionally, then the Devon from Signature Sleep is definitely a worthy and affordable investment.

 It’s comfortable to sit on, matches basically every interior, and will last you a good long time.
 It’s the best all-rounder on the list.